blairrorani/blairrorani-old/visual-note-taking.md

 ## Visual notes
 - Are a fun way to share insights and ideas with attendees
 - Are easy to browse and understand (you have to read an entire written note to understand what it's about)
-- Get lots of likes, shares and comments on social media
+- Get heaps of likes, shares and comments on social media
-- Can be reused in blog posts as posters
+- Can be reused in blog posts and Medium articles

 Plus, I take visual notes on my iPad Pro so the notes are digital.
 This means they can be shared instantly or resized for posters or other formats.
 No need to take photos of a flip cart, reflective whiteboard or notebook.
 Notes can even be exported as short time-lapse animations that show each stroke being drawing.